Money Saving Car Care

 The weather outside is frightful - but your car repair costs shouldn't be!
 In just a few simple steps, you can ensure that you are protecting your investment and avoiding costly repairs down the road.
+Even if you're driving a little less this season, an idle car shouldn't mean a neglected car.
 Whether you do it yourself or take your car to a professional service technician, it’s important to take proactive steps to prepare your car for winter driving.

 Keep the battery connections clean, tight and corrosion-free.
 Cold weather is hard on batteries, so it’s wise to check the battery charging system.
 Because batteries don’t always give warning signs before they fail, it is advisable to replace batteries that are more than three years old.